turingschool/front-end-curriculum/lessons/module-2/context-and-this-keyword.md

 <section class="answer">
 ### Rule #1

-*this* within function code invoked using the `new` operator refers to the new instance of that object.
+The value of *this* within a standalone function will refer to the global object - in JavaScript, this is the [global `Window` object.](https://developer.mozilla.org/en-US/docs/Web/API/Window)
 </section>